Higher Advanced English Language Skills 1

 Hours & Credits

-6. manage and create text using a range of digital tools
+6. manage, interpret and create meaning using a variety of digital devices and tools

 Courses and course hours of instruction are subject to change.